TobyRet/CV/README.md

   - Mailgun API with RestClient
   - GitHub Flavoured Markdown
   - Deployment to Heroku
+  - Project Management
   - Analytics
   - SEO

 Experience
 ----------

-####Jan 2012 - Feb 2014: Head of Communications &amp; IT, [National Foundation for Youth Music](http://www.youthmusic.org.uk)
+####Jan 2012 - Feb 2014: Head of Communications &amp; IT, National Foundation for Youth Music.
 Heading up a team of five, I was responsible for the development of all digital products and overseeing delivery of strategies to generate public support and income.
-I worked closely with both commercial music industry organisations and celebrities to raise the profile of the charity.

-####Jan 2013 - Jul 2013: Digital Advisor, [Climate Strategies](http://www.climatestrategies.org)
+####Jan 2013 - Jul 2013: Digital Advisor, Climate Strategies.
 Volunteered my services pro-bono and conducted a full digital communications audit and UX 'expert review'.
 Made recommendations for short and medium term digital strategy.

-####Mar 2011 - Jan 2013: Digital Project Manager, [National Foundation for Youth Music](http://www.youthmusic.org.uk)
+####Mar 2011 - Jan 2013: Digital Project Manager, National Foundation for Youth Music.
 Responsible for leading a cross-departmental team to design and build an online community platform for beneficiaries which today has 6,000 members.

-####Aug 2008 - Mar 2011: Marketing Manager, [National Foundation for Youth Music](http://www.youthmusic.org.uk)
+####Aug 2008 - Mar 2011: Marketing Manager, National Foundation for Youth Music.
 Responsible for building the national profile of a training and advice service for beneficiaries, coordinating the marketing activities of nine regional teams and bringing new products to market.

-####Apr 2007 - Aug 2008: Website Manager, [National Foundation for Youth Music](http://www.youthmusic.org.uk)
+####Apr 2007 - Aug 2008: Website Manager, National Foundation for Youth Music.
 Responsible for the day-to-day management and development of a large online training platform.

-####Jun 2006 - Apr 2007: Regional Communications Officer, [Consumer Direct](http://www.oft.gov.uk/consumer-advice)
+####Jun 2006 - Apr 2007: Regional Communications Officer, Consumer Direct.
 Responsible for coordinating all regional public relations activity and increasing call volume to the helpline.

 Community Participation